-For Awin it was a €500m event.
-That's the amount the army of publishers allied with Awin drove in revenue for our thousands of brands across the four-day spending splurge; nearly €87,000 every minute of each day across the Cyber Weekend.
+For Awin, it was a \$560m event.
+That's the amount the army of publishers

-Diverse affiliate partnerships touching all areas of digital tapped into the wealth of consumer-first business models that the channel represents.
-Through ongoing investment and time, affiliates triumphed in 2018 and bested last year's numbers.

-Through their emails, content, social media mentions, cash rewards and coupons, never before have consumers been so empowered and informed to make shrewd decisions about where they spend their hard-earned cash.

-With the shopping frenzy now over for another year, what does Awin's data, drawn from more than 100,000 publishers promoting thousands of retailers, tell us about the wider ecommerce landscape?
+- allied with Awin drove in revenue for our thousands of brands across the four-day spending splurge, nearly \$98,000 every minute of each day across the Cyber Weekend. - Diverse affiliate partnerships touching all areas of digital tapped into the wealth of consumer-first business models that the channel represents.
+Through ongoing investment and time, affiliates triumphed in 2018 and bested last year's numbers. - Through their emails, content, social media mentions, cash rewards and coupons, never before have consumers been so empowered and informed to make shrewd decisions about where they spend their hard-earned cash. - With the shopping frenzy now over for another year, what does Awin's data - drawn from more than 100,000 publishers promoting thousands of retailers - tell us about the wider e-commerce landscape?

-01. Black Friday is a week-long event
+O1.
+Black Friday is a week-long event

-Black Friday as an emerging phenomenon has developed at different rates across the globe.

-Though forged in the US, subsequent adopters were characterised by how the event initially emerged and rapidly expanded in the UK.
-Other markets in north-west Europe followed, and with Poland and Australia on board, the event is now firmly and universally established across all Awin markets.
+- Black Friday as an emerging phenomenon has developed at different rates across the globe. - Though forged in the US, subsequent adopters were characterized by how the event initially emerged and rapidly expanded in the UK.
+Other markets in northwest Europe followed.
+With Poland and Australia on board, the event is now firmly and universally established across all Awin markets. - Concurrently, US shoppers have continued to modify their purchasing behavior, migrating the money they spend from instore to online.
+Awin US posted a bigger day on Black Friday than the traditional powerhouse of Cyber Monday for the first time

-Concurrently, US shoppers have continued to modify their purchasing behaviour, migrating the money they spend from in-store to online.
-Awin US posted a bigger day on Black Friday than the traditional powerhouse of Cyber Monday for the first time (although Cyber Monday clung on as the largest day on our other US network, ShareASale, albeit by the narrowest of margins).
+(although Cyber Monday clung on as the largest day on our other US network ShareASale, albeit by the narrowest of margins).

-While initially confined to either Black Friday or the wider weekend it kicks off, the desire by brands to steal a march on competitors by 'going early' is clearly manifested in where the biggest growth has happened over the past couple of years across November.
+While initially confined to either Black Friday or the wider weekend it kicks off, the desire by brands to get a leg up on competitors by 'going early' is clearly manifested in where the biggest growth has happened over the past couple of years across November.